 - Connect the caravan to a 230v mains hook up with charger operating for at least 24 hours prior to placing caravan in storage - Ensure the isolation button on PSU is in the 'OFF' position (button out). - Ensure leisure battery is connected and 20A local fuse(s) is in place, if an alarm or tracker device is fitted. - The alarm will eventually drain the leisure battery - we recommend regular (monthly) inspection / re-charging of leisure battery via appropriate means.
-A solar panel can be used to provide an alternative power source and extend the time between leisure battery requiring a re-charge. - Remove the leisure battery and store in a dry place, if an alarm or tracker device is not fitted.
+A solar panel can be used to provide an alternative power source and extend the time between leisure battery requiring a re-charge.

-•The battery should not be adversely affected by winter temperatures but the level of charge should be maintained to maximise the life span of the battery.
+The battery should not be adversely affected by winter temperatures but the level of charge should be maintained to maximise the life span of the battery.
 This can be achieved using an automotive type battery charger as and when required.